 Plums benefit from as little pruning as possible so make sure they have the space to grow naturally with just a little formative pruning in the early years.
 Unlike apple and pears, never prune plums (or any other stone fruit) in the dormant winter months as infection can enter the open wounds.
 Small, formative pruning cuts early in life are far better than larger cuts later on.

 Cropping can start in the second year after planting but doesn't really get under way until the trees are 4 to 5 years old and have produced more bud wood

 Choice of Rootstocks

 For years St. Julian A was the main "dwarfing" rootstock for plums but this still produced quite vigorous trees- 20 ft. or more.

-Jaspi and Plumina are two new dwarfing stocks that are just beginning to make an appearance but it is too early to evaluate them at present.
-Pollinators,
+Jaspi (similar to St Julian but with better wet tolerance) and Plumina (similar to Pixy) are two new stocks that are just beginning to make an appearance but it is too early to evaluate them at present.

 For more compact trained trees or larger bushes

 VARIETIES TRIALLED BY US

 Vigorous and slow into cropping but an excellent flavoured dessert plum,